 Research

 We focus broadly on the role of brain mitochondrial function in social behavior.
 As social dysfunction is a key component of several different disorders, we ask questions about a wide variety of diseases, including depression, anxiety, autism spectrum disorders, and Gulf War Illness.
+We’re grateful for funding at the federal and intramural levels that supports our work!

 Currently funded projects: